zzzprojects/learn-orm/tutorials/csharp-tutorial/inheritance.md

 dog.Bark();
 ```

-You can see that both child classes objects `cat` and `dog` can access the `PrintName()` method of the parent class as well as their own methods `Meow()` and and `Bark()` respectively.
+You can see that both child classes objects `cat` and `dog` can access the `PrintName()` method of the parent class as well as their own methods `Meow()` and `Bark()` respectively.

 All the examples related to the inheritance are available in the `inheritance.cs` file of the source code.
-Download the source code and try out all the examples for better understandings.
+Download the source code and try out all the examples for better understanding.